MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/project-operations-updates.md

 | 4.88.0.127 | 10.0.37 |

 > [!NOTE]
 > The minimum supported version of Project Operations is 4.28.0.120.
-If you are using an older version of the product please contact Microsoft support for assistance in upgrading
+If you are using an older version of the product, contact Microsoft support for assistance in upgrading

 For Project Operations Resource/non-stocked scenario, we recommend that you use dual-write Orchestration version 2.3.1.15 or higher.